okta/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 This configures the application to serve all of the files in `src/main/resources/assets` at the root (`/`) of your application.
 It also defines `index.html` as the default welcome file.

 This creates a small issue.
-If if you restart your application now it would throw an exception.
+If you restart your application now it would throw an exception.
 Both our static assets and our resources are being service from the root context.
-The easy fix is to serve our API resources at `/api/*` with a single line in our application’s `run` method, the whole method should now look like:
+The easy fix is to serve your API resources at `/api/*` with a single line in your application’s `run` method, the whole method should now look like:

 ```java
 @Override